-- Gap #1 One and done events or programming – Digital age learners use many different ways to learn and use these ways in different times and places.
-If all we deliver is one class, curricula, e-learning, set of videos, we are not able to meet the need.
+Gap #1 One-and-done events or programming – Digital age learners use many different ways to learn and use these ways in different times and places.
+If all we deliver is one class, curriculum, e-learning, or a set of videos, we are not able to meet the need.

 We have a lot of evidence (and growing every day) on the impact and grounding of the model: